 Google Drive is one of the most commonly used online file tools for business and personal use.
-It’s compiled of dozens of useful features, but many users are concerned about Google Drive security.
-After all, hackers have managed to break through some of the internet’s formidable security as of late.
-What are the dangers of using this online service?
-Is google drive safe for confidential information?
+It has dozens of valuable features, but many users are concerned about Google Drive’s security.
+What if you share a folder with someone?
+Can they see other folders with confidential information?

-Google Drive files can only be seen by those who have been granted permission on personal accounts.
-Google Workspace (G Suite) account administrators have access to all data stored on the corporate version of Google Drive.
-Google continuously upgrades security preventing unauthorized access.
-Encrypting files before uploading them ensures neither Google nor hackers can see file contents.
+Google Drive files can only be seen by those who have been granted permission to access specific folders.
+Other files and directories will remain inaccessible.
+For business customers, Google Workspace administrators have access to all data stored on Google Drive.

 How Do I Make Sure My Google Drive is Private?